progromeryan/all-in-one/books/System Design Interview - An Insider's Guide/Chapter 1: Scale from Zero to Millions of Users.md

 ## Pros

-- Routes requests to the close data center
+- Performance: routes requests to the close data center
-- When one data center is down(outage/offline), data center can pick up the traffic
+- Availability: When one data center is down (outage/offline), data center can pick up the traffic

 ## Problems and solutions

-- Traffic redirection: redirect traffic based on location, like using GeoDNS
+- Traffic redirection: redirect traffic based on location (use GeoDNS)
 - Data synchronization: replicate data across multiple data centers
-- Test and deployment: make sure servers in different data centers are running successfully, like using automatic deployment tools
+- Test and deployment: make sure servers in different data centers are running successfully (use automatic deployment tools)

-# Message queue
+# 9. Message queue

-> decouple different components so they can be scaled independently

 ![img](assets/1-17.png)